leobargiotti/News-Classifier/README.md

 In [the file main](/src/main.py) is possible to set which classifiers you want use.

-this application has these following buttons:
+This application has these following buttons:
 * Classify
   * Calculates predicted class and its probability of the news written in textbox for each classifier.
 * Configuration Settings